rgrisha/weather-station-api/README.md

 # weather-station-api

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to serve simple api for weather station

-## Usage

-FIXME

-## License

-Copyright © 2018 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.